Elanio-Bros/-Concurrent-FTP/README.md

 # -Concurrent-FTP
- This project is for when you want to keep updating repositories on the server that are in your machine from files to folders update repository via ftp
+ This project is for when you want to keep updating repositories on the server that are in your machine from files to folders update repository with ftp